blockpass253/iris-health-fhir-query-explorer/README.md

 - count queries
 - top-N aggregate questions
 - relative time windows such as "last 6 months"
-- concept-driven filters such as diabetes, metformin, or A1c
+- concept-driven filters driven by the coding dictionary built from the indexed projection (diabetes, A1c, medications, and whatever terminologies your projection contains)
 - multi-turn refinement in the TUI

 Current limitations: